marionwalton/media-and-society/1_media.md

 We call this form of digital media **synthetic media**.
 Generative AI uses computer [algorithms](definitions.html#algorithms) to synthesize media using a statistical [_model_](definitions.html#model), such as for example, a Large Language Model ([LLM](definitions.html#llm)) (e.g. ChatGPT) for generating synthetic text or a
 [diffusion model](definitions.html#diffusion-model) (e.g. DALL-E) for generating synthetic images.

 Synthetic media creates many difficulties for us regarding its trustworthiness, bias and [provenance](definitions.html#provenance).
 GenAI works by generating a likely response to a prompt, based on patterns in its training data.
 These responses are thus based on statistically sophisticated guesswork, which means they are often incorrect and likely to be biased in some way.
-When used to generate citations, they are simply fabricated likely-looking sources which follow the pattern of the references in its training data.
+When used to generate citations, it synthesizes likely-looking sources which follow the pattern of the references in its training data but which may not exist at all.

 Generative AI can thus easily be used to bulk generate **spam** or targeted **dis- or misinformation** and **deepfakes**.
 Because such messaging can be generated in bulk it is sometimes referred to dismissively as "**AI sludge**".